Thanksgiving Stuffing Tips

 When prepared just right, Thanksgiving stuffing is everything Americans love about food: it's savory and a little sweet, warm and soft but a little crunchy on the outside.
 In short, it's the ultimate comfort food.
 To make sure your stuffing fulfills all your expectations this year, here are a few guidelines:

-- If stuffing your turkey, estimate one cup of stuffing for each pound of turkey, i.e. a 10 pound turkey will get 10 cups of stuffing.
+If stuffing your turkey, estimate one cup of stuffing for each pound of turkey, i.e. a 10-pound turkey will get 10 cups of stuffing.
 Cook any extra stuffing on the side.
-Be careful not to overstuff your turkey as this could cause it to be dried out.
+Be careful not to overstuff your turkey as this could cause it to become dried out.